Program overview

 • Data Analyst: Utilize statistical and analytical skills to interpret complex data sets in various industries.

-• Physics Educator: Teach physics at the high school or post-secondary level, inspiring the next generation of scientists.
+• Physics Educator: Teach physics at high school or post-secondary levels, inspiring the next generation of scientists.

 • Optical Engineer: Design and develop optical systems and devices, such as lenses and lasers, for various applications.